 What are the reasons you are not losing weight despite your workout?
 You’ve been trying to lose weight for a while now and thought you had finally discovered the proper workout.
 So you got all your equipment ready and showed up every day.

 However, it seems you’re doing nothing whenever you check your progress.
 There’s no change on the scale, and sometimes your clothes seem snugger than when you started.
 So why aren’t you losing weight despite your efforts?

-There’s a common misconception that all it takes to shed extra pounds is a good workout plan.
-Sure, physical activity is an essential part of the process, but it’s not the only thing you should do.
+There’s a common misconception that a good workout plan is all it takes to shed extra pounds.
+Physical activity is an essential part of the process, but it’s not the only thing you should do.

-You’ve Not Changed Your Diet.
+You’ve Not Changed Your Diet